12: Just Another Body

 Like what the heck was this place, and how she could possibly get out.

 N was here.
 And V. Uzi had noticed the absence.
 Where was J?
 She… wanted to see her.
-But N hadn’t recognized her, so J wouldn’t either, would she?
+But N hadn’t recognized Uzi, so this sim’s J wouldn’t either, would she?
 Was that a pang of… loss?

-On the bright side, at least this version of J won’t try to kill me.
+On the bright side, at least this version of J won’t try to kill me, right?

 What else waited for her in the manor?
 Would she get to meet the one good human at last, or had she gone the way of the rest of them?
 That sudden pang was even less explicable than the last.